astrolicious/studiocms/package/README.md

 During the first start of Astro Studio CMS, you need to navigate to http://localhost:4321/start/ to initialize your database Setup your installation.

 it will redirect and ask you to shutdown and change the above mentioned config option `dbStartPage` to `false` at which point that will enable full functionality of the CMS.

+Once you have setup your basic Database you are ready to [Link to Astro Studio](https://docs.astro.build/en/recipes/studio/#create-a-new-studio-project) and push your tables